GeorgeNiece/innosoft/microservices-architecture/04-service-discovery-k8s/README.md

 In other words, once we created the service, `business`, Kubernetes used its internal DNS naming mechanism to make a DNS name, `business` that is well known within the cluster.

+At the command prompt execute:

+`nslookup frontend`

+This will show us that `nslookup` is reporting the IP address for the `frontend`

 You can `exit` the container using the following command:

 `exit`